 Multiple myeloma is a cancer of plasma cells in which abnormal plasma cells multiply uncontrollably in the bone marrow and occasionally in other parts of the body.

-Typically, multiple myeloma occurs in people at least 60 years of age.
+The average age of people with multiple myeloma is about 65.
 Although its cause is not certain, the increased occurrence of multiple myeloma among close relatives indicates that heredity plays a role.
 Exposure to radiation is thought to be a possible cause, as is exposure to benzene and other solvents.

 Normally, plasma cells make up less than 1% of the cells in the bone marrow.
 In multiple myeloma, typically the majority of bone marrow elements are cancerous plasma cells.
 The overabundance of these cancerous plasma cells in the bone marrow leads to the increased production of proteins that suppress the development of other normal bone marrow elements, including white blood cells, red blood cells, and platelets (cell-like particles that help the body form blood clots).
 In addition, the abnormal plasma cells almost always produce a large amount of a single type of antibody accompanied by a markedly reduced amount of all other types of normal antibodies.

-Often, collections of cancerous plasma cells develop into tumors that lead to loss of bone, most commonly in the pelvic bones, spine, ribs, and skull.
+Often, collections of cancerous plasma cells develop into tumors within bones.
+The cancerous cells also secrete substances that cause loss of bone, most commonly in the pelvic bones, spine, ribs, and skull.
 Infrequently, these tumors develop in areas other than bone, particularly in the lungs, liver, and kidneys.

 Because plasma cell tumors often invade bone, bone pain, often in the back, ribs, and hips, may occur.
 Other symptoms result from the complications.

-Fractures may occur if loss of bone density (osteoporosis) from plasma cell tumors weakens bones.
+Fractures may occur if plasma cell tumors cause loss of bone density (osteoporosis) and weaken bones.

 In addition, calcium released from the bones may result in abnormally high levels of calcium in the blood, possibly causing constipation, increased frequency of urination, kidney problems, weakness, and confusion.

 Multiple myeloma may be discovered even before people have symptoms, when laboratory tests done for another reason show elevated protein levels in the blood or protein in the urine, or an x-ray done for another reason shows specific areas of bone loss.
-Bone loss may be widespread or more often appear as isolated punched-out areas in bones.
+Bone loss may be widespread or, more often, appears as isolated punched-out areas in bones.

 Multiple myeloma is sometimes suspected because of symptoms, such as back pain or bone pain in other sites, fatigue, fevers, and bruising.
 Blood tests done to investigate such symptoms may reveal that a person has anemia, a decreased white blood cell count, a decreased platelet count, or kidney failure.